 Through education, awareness and mentoring, the Financial Wellness Program is designed to provide you and your family the tools and resources needed to make healthy financial decisions.
 Clark College offers one-on-one coaching, workshops and resources to support you on your journey to financial wellness.

 Explore the information below and find out what we can do for you.

 COVID-19 FINANCIAL RESOURCES

-Clark College has developed a list of financial resources under the “Resources” and
+Clark College has developed a list of financial resources under the “Resources” tab

 Go to the EMERGENCY GRANTS ONLINE APPLICATION

-The Emergency Grants online application opens two weeks before the first day of each term and closes on the last day of final exams.
+The Emergency Grants online application opens two weeks before the first day of each term and closes on the last day of classes.

 CLARK COLLEGE RESOURCES